 - What next process… students will brainstorm potential science projects to undertake at school

 Once students have completed their investigation, a panel will visit their school to assess their presentation.
-Shortlisted presenters will proceed to a presentation evening at the BTS in 2019.
-Prize money is $1,000 ($400 to the student team and $600 to the school).
+Shortlisted presenters will proceed to a presentation evening at the BTS in 2020.
+Prizes to be confirmed.

 - Completion of a scientific investigation in response to a researched question or problem